PeterWone/Antipodean/spike/treadmill-8-getting-off.md

 *SCENE: Montage showing modern distributed research—labs around the world sharing data, competing companies pushing each other to innovate, open-source hardware projects.*

-**NARRATOR (V.O.):** The pattern that emerges is clear: centralization for coordination, but distribution for implementation.
+**NARRATOR (V.O.):** The pattern that emerges is clear: centralisation for coordination, but distribution for implementation.
 Standards for interoperability, but autonomy for innovation.
 Cooperation for shared goals, but competition for better solutions.

 *Cut to: Interview with genomics researcher DR. HELEN WANG.*